-The Group Ethics and Sustainability Committee is a committee of the Group Executive Committee (CEG).
+- The Group Ethics and Sustainability Committee is a committee of the Group Executive Committee (CEG).
 Corporate Sustainability Reporting Directive, a new sustainability reporting standard.
 Sustainable Finance Disclosure Regulation, a regulation that aims to promote sustainability in the finance industry.
 Corporate Sustainability Due Diligence Directive, on the duty of care of companies in terms of sustainability.
 Sustainability risks are set out in the "Risk Factors" section of the URD (Universal Registration Document).
-Sustainability risks are set out in the "Risk Factors" sector produced by the FFA in 2018 as well as the 2015 practical guide of the ORSE (Observatory on corporate social responsibility), of which Groupama is a member.
-Interprise risk management to environmental, social and governance-related risks, COSO, October 2018.
+Sources: the CSR reporting guide for the insurance sector produced by the FFA in 2018 as well as the 2015 practical guide of the ORSE (Observatory on corporate social responsibility), of which Groupama is a member.
+Enterprise risk management to environmental, social and governance-related risks, COSO, October 2018.
+In other words, intrinsic risk before risk control measures. - In other words, intrinsic risk before risk control measures.
+Assessment taking into account the risk control mechanisms.